Cyberguardian2494/mint-and-swap-blockchain-on-testnet/links/tools.md

-# 🧰 Tools Used for ACK Token Minting
+# 🧰 Tools Used for Token Minting ans Swapping

-This section outlines the key tools and platforms used to mint the AnsonCryptoToken (ACK) on the Sepolia testnet.
+This section outlines the key tools and platforms used to mint and swap the AnsonCryptoToken (ACK) and MokeStabletoken (MSD) on the Sepolia testnet.
 These tools support contract deployment, wallet interaction, and transaction verification.

 ---